nraymundo/whoop-grid/README.md

 **Effective Date:** 2025-12-02

-WHOOP Daily Grid ("the App") is a personal fitness data visualization project designed to help users understand their recovery, sleep, and activity trends using WHOOP data.
+WHOOP Grid is a personal fitness data visualization project designed to help users understand their recovery, sleep, and activity trends using WHOOP data.

 We take your privacy seriously.